analogdevicesinc/msdk/USERGUIDE.md

                 Info : SWD DPIDR 0x2ba01477
                 shutdown command invoked

+            This command is a build target added to the MSDK as of the [June 2023 Release](https://github.com/Analog-Devices-MSDK/msdk/releases/tag/v2023_06) to make flashing over the command-line easier.
+It will **flash** _and_ **run** the project with OpenOCD.
+See the `Tools/Flash/flash.mk` file for implementation details.

     - ???+ note "ℹ️ **OpenOCD Flash & Hold**"
         The following command template can be used if you just want to flash the program with OpenOCD manually, and halt the target micro.
 This is used when you want to start a command-line debugging session.